 What does it look like to have a positive attitude?

-- You have open body language.
-Your back is straight, not hunched over; your body’s relaxed, not tense; you’re smiling instead of being passive or neutral.
+You have open body language.
+Your back is straight, not hunched over; your body’s relaxed, not tense; you’re smiling instead of looking passive or neutral.
 These are some ways to communicate a positive attitude.
-It’s easy to close yourself off when you’re feeling negative, but in the workplace, it has the potential to not only impact your work but the work of your colleagues as well, which is why it’s important to keep it in check.
+It’s easy to close yourself off when you’re feeling negative, but in the workplace it has the potential to not only impact your work, but the work of your colleagues as well, which is why it’s important to keep it in check.
 Smile even if you’re not feeling your best.
 Relax, keep your arms by your side instead of crossed.
 The great thing about our brain is it can be tricked into being positive if our body stays positive.

 Maybe your Employment Consultant shows you a job ad that’s completely outside of your interest.
 Instead of getting upset and closing yourself off, take charge of your reaction.
 Start by keeping a smile on your face.
 Think back to what you learned about being adaptable and ask constructive questions instead of arguing.
 By keeping your cool, you can have a productive conversation that’ll benefit you and your Employment Consultant.

 It’s the start of a new year, which makes it a great time to reflect on the kind of person you want to be moving forward.
-Adjusting your attitude will not only help with your mental health and your relationships outside of work, but it’ll also give you a leg up when looking for work, or looking to advance at work, too!
+Not only will adjusting your attitude help with your mental health and relationships outside of work, it can also give you a leg up when looking for work, or looking to advance at work, too!